 1. Have Snack Ready – Before you ask those words that I think should be banished, “What do you want to eat?,” think about choosing something for them.
 I know the reason you ask is because you want to give them something they will actually eat, but trust me on this, picking what is for snack time is your job not theirs.
 But, this only works if you follow tip #3.
 I’ll also add, this tip is especially helpful for older kids who like to barge through the door after school and raid the pantry, instead you can just cut them off at the pass!

-4. Get Involved and Play – Oh I know, this sounds like the opposite of what we “should” be doing, but let’s live a little and think outside the box!
-I’m telling you the risk will be worth the reward because when we sit down for snacks with our kids, it makes it an experience together and we can (without pressuring) talk and learn about the foods their avoiding!
+4. Get Involved and Play – Oh, I know, this sounds like the opposite of what we “should” be doing, but let’s live a little and think outside the box!
+I’m telling you, the risk will be worth the reward because when we sit down for snacks with our kids, it makes it an experience together and we can (without pressuring) talk and learn about the foods they’re avoiding!
 Read more about how to use play to expand your child’s food variety.